DigitalGlobe/mltools/README.rst

 mltools
 =======

-(Disclaimer: work in progress...)

 A collection of Machine Learning (ML) Tools for object detection and classification on DG imagery.

 mltools is MIT licenced.

-The purpose of this repository is to enable fast prototyping of object detection and classification solutions employing one of the existing algorithms or by constructing new ones based on the provided modules.
+The purpose of this repository is to enable fast prototyping of object detection and classification solutions.

-The input of a ML algorithm (MLA) is one or more of the following:
+At the moment, there are four modules:

+- data_extractors: functions to get pixels from georeferenced imagery
+- feature_extractors: functions to derive feature vectors
+- crowdsourcing: interface with Tomnod to obtain training/test/target data and to write back machine output
+- json_tools: functions to manipulate json and geojson files

+A ML algorithm (MLA) is a class with train and classify/detect functions.
+At the moment, the repo contains the PolygonClassifier MLA which can classify a set of polygons overlayed on a DG image.

+An MLA is typically employed in a script which:
+- retrieves training data from Tomnod
+- trains the MLA
+- tests the MLA and computes accuracy metrics
-- one or more images;
+- deploys the MLA for detection or classification
-- a job.json specifying the parameters of the MLA;
+- writes the MLA results back to the Tomnod database.
-- a train.geojson containing a collection of features, each feature consisting of (at least) a geometry, a class and a unique image identifier;
-- a target.geojson containing a collection of geometries, each feature consisting of (at least) a geometry, a class and a unique image identifier.

-The output of a MLA is one or more of the following:

-- one or more processed images
-- an output.geojson containing a collection of features, each feature consisting of (at least) a geometry, a class and a unique image identifier.
+Example scripts can be found under /examples.

 DevOps
 ------------